MichauSto/TtGen-OMSI2/README.md

 # TtGen-OMSI2
 Lightweight timetable script generator for OMSI 2.
-Available either as a OMSI plugin or standalone executable.
+Available either as an OMSI plugin or standalone executable.
 ## Usage
 ### Creating timetables
 Timetables should be placed in `OMSI 2\Vehicles\Timetables`, distinguishable by their unique filenames with an XML extension.